dmbarbour/glas/docs/GlasDesign.md

  * 'do' field is optional, defaults to nop.
 * **eq** - Remove two items from data stack.
 If identical, continue, otherwise fail.
 * **fail** - always fail; causes backtracking in context of cond/loop
 * **halt:Message** - logically diverges, like an infinite loop but more explicit in its intention.
 Prevents backtracking.
-Message should indicate cause to a human programmer: undefined behavior, type-error, todo, etc..
+Message should indicate cause to a human programmer: undefined behavior, type-error, invalid accelerator, todo, etc..

         seq:[]              ∀S .
 S → S
         seq:(Op :: Ops)     (as SEQ)